andrew/ultimate-awesome/README.md

 - [awesome-smallmol-massspec-ml](https://github.com/JosieHong/awesome-smallmol-massspec-ml) - Awesome papers and codes list of analytical chemistry-related deep learning methods.
 - [awesome-graph-incremental-learning](https://github.com/jwsu825/awesome-graph-incremental-learning) - This repo contians a list of paper related to graph incremental learning.
 - [awesome-kaia](https://github.com/kaiachain/awesome-kaia) - This page introduces all links related to kaia’s core development and ecosystem.
-- [awesome-flipperzero-i18n](https://github.com/kalicyh/awesome-flipperzero-i18n) - 🐬 A collection of awesome resources for the Flipper Zero device.  🐬 一系列针对 Flipper Zero 设备的精彩资源。.
 - [awesome-ml-survey-papers](https://github.com/karims/awesome-ml-survey-papers) - List of curated survey papers in machine/deep learning.
 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.